-The Department of Cultural Affairs and Special Events supports and promotes the city’s music, theater, fashion and culinary industries.
+The Department of Cultural Affairs and Special Events supports and promotes the city’s art, music, theater, and dance industries.

-Chicago's Farmers Markets bring more than 70 vendors selling fresh fruits, vegetables, plants and flowers to neighborhoods throughout the City of Chicago.
+Chicago's City Markets bring more than 70 vendors selling fresh fruits, vegetables, plants and flowers to neighborhoods throughout the City of Chicago.

 The Maxwell Street Market is a Chicago tradition of bargains and bargaining with an international flavor.
 The market offers an eclectic mix of merchandise—from tools to tires, plus fresh produce, furniture, clothing, rare finds and collectibles—and some of the best Mexican and Latin street food in Chicago.

 The mission of the Department of Cultural Affairs and Special Events is to enrich Chicago’s artistic vitality and cultural vibrancy.
 To support this overarching mission, Cultural Grants Program’s goal is simple: to serve as a catalyst to foster a robust, healthy arts community where artists, non-profit arts and culture and creative industries thrive.
 More information.